 When taken for legitimate purposes and consumed exactly as directed by one’s physician or psychiatrist, prescription medications can be extremely helpful in alleviating distressing, disturbing, or painful symptoms that plague many individuals.
 However, when these substances are abused for non-medical purposes, they can render a person susceptible to experiencing countless negative effects.
 These individuals may find that their relationships with family and friends have begun to deteriorate and that their ability to function appropriately at work or school has declined.
 Changes in a person’s temperament are common with prolonged prescription drug abuse, as is the onset of anxiety, depression, and suicidal thoughts and behaviors.
 Furthermore, negative physical and cognitive consequences can arise, including things such as organ damage, irreversible cognitive impairment, memory loss, and overdose.
 With the implementation of appropriate therapeutic interventions, however, such detriments can be successfully prevented.

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of a prescription medication addiction with the respect and dignity that they deserve.
+At Cross Creek Hospital, a prescription drug addiction treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of a prescription medication addiction with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize, achieve sobriety from chronic prescription drug abuse, and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

-All of the treatment methods implemented in our inpatient programming utilize a multidisciplinary focus in order to ensure that an integrated approach to treatment that facilitates increased stabilization and personal growth is received by all patients.
+All of the treatment methods implemented in our inpatient treatment center utilize a multidisciplinary focus in order to ensure that an integrated approach to treatment that facilitates increased stabilization and personal growth is received by all patients.
 Furthermore, we place a high regard on the involvement of our patients’ families, knowing that their contribution to the therapeutic process is paramount to successful healing from the demon that is an addiction to prescription medication.
-The emphasis of our programming here at Cross Creek Hospital is not diagnosis-specific, but rather focuses on treating the symptoms that are plaguing each individual.
-We are devoted to implementing a truly holistic approach that aims to maximize patient care and help them achieve their highest level of functioning.
+The emphasis of our treatment here at Cross Creek Hospital is not diagnosis-specific, but rather focuses on treating the symptoms that are plaguing each individual.
+We are devoted to implementing a truly holistic approach that aims to maximize patient care at our hospital and help them achieve their highest level of functioning.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who is engaged in services to address a prescription drug abuse problem at Cross Creek Hospital: